-Sotkamo Silver works continuously to assess and evaluate risks, which the Group is, and maybe, exposed to.
+Sotkamo Silver works continuously to assess and evaluate risks, which the Group is, and may be, exposed to.

-The CEO and the Board are responsible for specifying and implementing day-to-day risk, management procedures and to ensure that risks are taken into account in the Group’s strategic planning.
+The CEO and the Board are responsible for specifying and implementing day-to-day risk management procedures and to ensure that risks are taken into account in the Group’s strategic planning.
 The CEO coordinates risk-management activities and risk-reporting.

 Sotkamo Silver divides its risks into two main categories: Business- and industry-related risks and risks associated with shares.
 The risks, which Sotkamo Silver is, or may be exposed to, are described in the Annual Report.

 The Annual General Meeting adopts the following guidelines for the nominating process.
 The owners, based on statistics from Euroclear Sweden AB on August 31st, which holds the largest number of shares and voting-rights shall, after consultation with the three next biggest shareholders, appoint a Nominating Committee of three people.
 The composition will be published on the Company's web page.
-The Nominating Committee’s task is to present proposals before the Annual General Meeting regarding a number of the Directors, composition of the Board and fees payable to Directors and special fees payable for Committee Assignments if any.
-Further, the Nominating Committee shall present proposals to the Chairman of the Board and the Chairman to preside over the Annual General Meeting and, where applicable, on auditors and their fees.
-The Chairman of the Nominating Committee is appointed by the Nominating Committee.
-The Nominating Committee’s Mandate-period applies until a new Nominating Committee has been appointed.
+The Nominating Committee’s task is to present proposals before the Annual General Meeting regarding a number of the Directors, composition of the Board and fees payable to Directors and special fees payable for Committee Assignments, if any.
+Further, the Nominating Committee shall present proposals for the Chairman of the Board and the Chairman to preside over the Annual General Meeting and, where applicable, on auditors and their fees.
+The Chairman of Nominating Committee is appointed by the Nominating Committee.
+The Nominating Committee’s mandate-period applies until a new Nominating Committee has been appointed.
 If a member of the Nominating Committee leaves the Committee before its assignment has been completed, or if a material change occurs in the ownership after the appointment of the committee, the Nominating Committee’s composition shall be changed in accordance with the above principles.
 Changes in the composition of the Nominating Committee shall be published on the Company´s website.

 The Nominating Committee’s proposals shall be publicly announced in connection with the publication of the notice of the Annual General Meeting.
-In connection with its assignment the Nominating Committee shall fulfill the duties which, according to the Swedish Code of Corporate Governance, are incumbent upon the company’s nominating process, and upon request of the Committee, Sotkamo Silver shall provide personnel resources, such as a secretarial function for the Nominating Committee, to facilitate the Committee’s work.
+In connection with its assignment the Nominating Committee shall fulfill the duties which, according to the Swedish Code of Corporate Governance, are incumbent upon the company’s nominating process, and at request of the Committee, Sotkamo Silver shall provide personnel resources, such as a secretarial function for the Nominating Committee, to facilitate the Committee’s work.
 Where needed, Sotkamo Silver shall also be able to bear reasonable costs for external consultants, which are deemed by the Nominating Committee to be necessary for the Committee to fulfil its assignment.

-The primary objective of remuneration is to attract, retain and motivate key personnel, as well as to provide a competitive remuneration-package in the prevailing market situation.
+The primary objective of remuneration is to attract, retain and motivate key personnel, as well as to provide a competitive remuneration-package in the prevailing market-situation.
 To ensure that compensation elements are aligned with shareholder interests, remuneration is based on the achievement of specific individual targets and corporate goals.
 Furthermore, remuneration levels are systematically compared to the industry’s general remuneration practices, and long-term incentive schemes are based on the positive development of the Company’s goals.